dabrahams/www.boostcon.com/content/pages/about/faq.rst

 Who profits from my registration fee?
   BoostCon is a strictly *non-profit* conference.
-Your registration fee is used to pay for the use of facilities, A/V equipment, and professional `conference planning services`__.
+Your registration fee is used to pay for the use of facilities, A/V equipment, and an onsite conference administrator (handling registration, making sure there's plenty of coffee, etc.)
-  If there is any money left over when the conference is over, it will be rolled into a fund to pay for BoostCon'08.
+  If there is any money left over when the conference is over, it will be rolled into a fund to pay for next years' conference.

 __ /about